 APRs continue to inch down as credit card balances reach new record high

-The average credit card interest rate is now 21.25%, down a slight 0.15 percentage points from the previous month, according to data collected by The Balance in November 2019.
+The average credit card interest rate is 21.26%, up a mere 0.01 percentage point from the previous month, according to data collected by The Balance in December 2019.

 - Store credit cards have the highest average interest rate.